brianhouse/sound_art/lectures/05_arranging.md

 So far, we have been working with a single stereo "track" of audio.
 However, Audacity lets us create as many tracks as we want in order to create layers.

-Open an audio file in Audacity and save the project as "sequencing_exercise.aup".
+Open an audio file in Audacity and save the project as "arranging_exercise.aup".

 Choose "Tracks → Add New → Stereo Track".
 An empty track will appear below the initial one.